 I've only found one what I would consider a serious issue.
 I found it on Wednesday - I mean, excuse me, Tuesday.
-I found an oil well that had standing water - but I found one well that had standing oil in it - in the cellar.
+I found an oil well that had standing oil in it - in the cellar.
 I definitely expressed my opinion of finding that in that cellar, and I told them that it had to be cleaned up immediately and that the oil needed to be pumped out and that the dirt in the cellar they needed to dig down until they basically ran out of oil in there.
 And that that was going to the soil farm.
 But other than that, I've had that one instance but other than that I found water in oh, probably maybe one quarter of the well cellars of geothermal, and which probably overnight a percent of that has already been corrected.

-Two unknown speakers commented that it was all the rain that we got this year.
+Mr. Henderson and Mr. Snow both commented that it was all the rain that we got this year.